How Long Will I Be Out of Work after Lap-Band Surgery?

 It must be noted that surgical complications do occur, and these can increase the time you're out of work.
 However, it is very uncommon that a patient has complications that keep him away from the office.

-We at Marina Weight Loss would be happy to provide any further information, as well.
+We at Cedars-Sinai Marina del Rey Hospital would be happy to provide any further information.